Northwood Timberwolves

-The Northwood Timberwolves are the athletic teams that represent Northwood University, located in Midland, Michigan, in intercollegiate sports as a member of the NCAA Division II ranks, primarily competing in the Great Midwest Athletic Conference (G-MAC) since the 2022–23 academic year.
-The Timberwolves previously competed in the Great Lakes Intercollegiate Athletic Conference (GLIAC) from 1972–73 to 1986–87, and again from 1992–93 to 2021–22.
+The Northwood Timberwolves are the athletic teams that represent Northwood University, located in Midland, in intercollegiate sports.
+Northwood competes at the NCAA Division II level and has been a member of the Great Midwest Athletic Conference (G-MAC) since the 2022–23 academic year.

-On April 29, 2021, Northwood announced that it will leave the GLIAC to join the G-MAC in July 2022.
+The Timberwolves previously competed in the Great Lakes Intercollegiate Athletic Conference (GLIAC) from 1972–73 to 1986–87 and again from 1992–93 to 2021–22.
+On April 29, 2021, Northwood announced its decision to depart the GLIAC and join the G-MAC, with the transition officially taking effect in July 2022.

+Northwood sponsors a broad range of varsity sports, including football, basketball, soccer, tennis, golf, lacrosse, and track & field for both men and women, along with volleyball and softball on the women’s side and baseball on the men’s side.
+The Timberwolves’ primary athletic facilities are located on campus in Midland, with football and outdoor track & field competing at Hantz Stadium and basketball and volleyball held at Bennett Sports Center.

+In addition to its NCAA Division II programs, Northwood also sponsors select club sports that compete at the national level through organizations such as the American Collegiate Hockey Association (ACHA).
+The university’s teams compete under the Timberwolves nickname, with school colors of navy and light blue.

-Varsity teams
+NCAA Division II teams

 Northwood competes in 18 varsity sports: